This section of the page features an image gallery, so if you're using a screen reader you may wish to jump to the main content.

-To the south The Leas is a two and a half mile stretch of magnesian limestone cliffs, wave-cut foreshore and coastal grassland.
+To the north The Leas is a two and a half mile stretch of magnesian limestone cliffs, wave-cut foreshore and coastal grassland.
 The cliffs and rock stacks of Marsden Bay are home to nesting Kittiwakes, Fulmar, Cormorants, Shags and Guillemots.
-North of the lighthouse is Whitburn Coastal Park and Nature Reserve – reclaimed colliery land, now a haven for wildlife.
+South of the lighthouse is Whitburn Coastal Park and Nature Reserve – reclaimed colliery land, now a haven for wildlife.

-Enjoy an evening of stargazing at Souter Lighthouse with the South Shields Astronomical Society on 11 January.
-Search the skies for planets, comets and nebulas using high powered telescopes and binoculars provided - or bring your own if you have them.
-Join in with astro themed crafts and warm up with homemade soup and mugs of hot chocolate.
+Our second stargazing event this year.
+Search the skies for planets and stars using high powered telescopes and binoculars provided - or bring your own if you have them.
+Join in with astro-themed crafts and warm up with homemade soup and mugs of hot chocolate.